Multi Zone Heating: A Better Alternative To Smart Thermostats?

 You can reduce this total by buying products in a bundle, like the Honeywell Evohome Connected Pack 1, which is priced at around £400 for all of the items above.

-For a zoned heating and cooling system with four radiators, you’d need the following:
+For a zoned heating system with four radiators, you’d need the following: